socketry/async/guides/event-loop/readme.md

 ### Embedding Reactors

 {ruby Async::Scheduler#run} will run until the reactor runs out of work to do.
-To run a single iteration of the reactor, use {ruby Async::Scheduler#run_once}
+To run a single iteration of the reactor, use {ruby Async::Scheduler#run_once}.

 ~~~ ruby
 require 'async'